jaimeacostag/data-quality-dashboard/README.md

 ## 🧠 Problem Statement

 Item master data is instrumental in supply chain, regulatory, and commercial operations.
 Issues with SKU set-ups can cause downstream failures in ERP, WMS, reporting, and compliance processes.
-Some of these issues not following SKU-naming rules, setting invalid attributes, or leaving critical fields blank.
+Common issues include not following SKU naming conventions, setting invalid attributes, or leaving critical fields blank.

 ---